Pangolin112/SplatterScene/README.md

 This work is the extension of **"Szymanowicz et al. Splatter Image: Ultra-Fast Single-View 3D Reconstruction" (CVPR 2024)**, from object-level method to a scene-level method.
 We thank the authors of the original paper for their code structure implementation.

-We thank Barbara Roessle for her insightful help during the project period.
+We thank Barbara Roessle for her insightful advice during the project period.